Washington DC, DC

 "Art constantly grows, redefines, and evolves itself, sometimes radically and sometimes it's just a simple mind transition, but I believe art is a utensil for intellectual transformation and social change.
 It simply is inexhaustible". ~ Fareeha

-Fareeha was an active member of DC art community & also the founder of Artists Without Borders Washington, DC chapter.
+Fareeha is an active member of DC and Oahu art community & also the founder of Artists Without Borders Washington, DC chapter.
 She volunteers and teaches art in Pakistan, Afghanistan, El Salvador, & at local rehabilitation centers.
-Fareeha recently traveled to Afghanistan & El-Salvador and taught collaborative children art workshops at Mobile Mini Circus for Children (MMCC) Kabul, Afghanistan & at Campemeneto magic, art & juggling camp in El Salvador.
+She has volunteered and taught collaborative children art workshops at Mobile Mini Circus for Children (MMCC) Kabul, Afghanistan & at Campemeneto magic, art & juggling camp in El Salvador.
 Her series Run Away with a Circus is inspired by her volunteer work in Afghanistan, which focuses on peace through creativity and circus art.
 Fareeha's passion is working with multicultural, distressed communities in camps, shelters, orphanages, prisons, and in war-torn countries where creativity is often forgotten.
-With her art she wants to help individuals reclaim life, light and laughter and regain their inner strength and peace.
+With her art, she wants to help individuals reclaim life, light, and laughter and regain their inner strength and peace.

-These days she's living in Hawaii and working on her new series of paintings, Postcards from Hawaii, and photographs series, Islands of Aloha.
+These days Fareeha is living in Hawaii and working on her new surf art series of oil paintings, "Mun Moji" - Soul Wave Series, water colors paintings, Postcards from Hawaii, and photographs series, Islands of Aloha.
+Her new work will be showcased in the upcoming Haleiwa Arts Festival come July on the north shore of Oahu in Hawaii.
 For more updates and Fareeha's new work, please visit us again.